-This information is a summary of some of the important requirements relating to certification to use the title "Professional Land Surveyor."
-It is not intended to apply to every situation.
-You are responsible for complying with the current complete requirements in the Professional Land Surveyors' Act and the Board Rules and Regulations.
+The following instructions summarize the requirements for licensure as a Professional Land Surveyor, but they are not intended to apply to every situation.
+The applicant is responsible for complying with the current requirements of the Professional Land Surveyors' Act and the Board Rules and Regulations.
 If conflicts arise, the Professional Land Surveyors’ Act will take precedence.

-- Pay the required fee.
+- Pay the required fees.

 - One-half year of experience will be granted for each year of study in a Board-approved curriculum without graduation.
 Sealed transcripts must be provided to receive experience credit.

 Applying for Licensure as a Professional Land Surveyor

 Requesting a Waiver of the Fundamentals of Surveying Exam when Applying for Licensure as a Professional Land Surveyor